-But when you realize the true consultative selling, the people who really want to help you do something — for example, if you need a new car, if you want a new car and somebody helps you try to find exactly the car you want based on your needs, your wants, your desires, your budget and doesn’t try to get you to do something that’s not in your best interest.
+But when you realize that true consultative selling — the people who really want to help you do something — for example, if you need a new car, if you want a new car and somebody helps you find exactly the car you want based on your needs, your wants, your desires, your budget and doesn’t try to get you to do something that’s not in your best interest.
 Those are the kinds of people you actually like interacting with.
 If we’re talking about selling conscientiously, selling based on helping the people you actually want to work with, that’s a good foundation to start with anyway.

 This is one of the biggest mistakes we make.
-We’re talking to someone who is not qualified to do business with us, and we’re trying to convince that person to want to do business with us, and that just doesn’t work.
+We talk to someone who is not qualified to do business with us, and we’re trying to convince that person to want to do business with us, and that just doesn’t work.

 Tired of flat or declining sales and losing business to your competitors?
 Check out my latest web presentation entitled Programming Clients to Choose You.
 Who are your very best prospects currently programmed to buy from?
 Is it you?
 Or someone else?
 If you want it to be you, visit topsecrets.com/choose and register for the free presentation now.
 That’s topsecrets.com/choose.

 Whenever you’re ready… here are the five primary ways we help promotional product distributors:

 - Just Getting Started?
 If you (or someone on your team) is just getting started in promotional products sales, learn how we can help.